Peggy I am so glad you enjoyed this post. And thank you so much for stopping by. Be and stay…

 King of Kings is a favorite fixture in our VHS collection.
 It is safe to say this movie stands as our family’s traditional Easter film.
 The film is a dramatization of the story of Jesus of Nazareth (Jeff Hunter) from his birth and ministry to his crucifixion and resurrection, with much dramatic license.
 Whenever we see Jesus carrying the cross it really touches my heart to the core.
 First released in 1961, this movie is 2 hours and 41 minutes.
 King of Kings can be streamed on Amazon Prime.

-Amid all of the adult films the children may want to see something with which they can relate.
+Amid all these adult films, children may want to see something to which they can relate.
 There could be no better movie than It’s the Easter Beagle Charlie Brown.
-Frameworked after Linuses “Great Pumpkin”, he is now trying to convince the Peanuts gang the Easter Beagle will make a holiday appearance on Sunday morning.
-After the not so convincing “Great Pumpkin” debacle, the crew isn’t easily convinced and to put a finer point on it is quit skeptical.
-True to Mr. Shutz form, this movie will not only be entertaining to the children, but the adult audience as well.
+Frameworked after Linuses “Great Pumpkin”, he is now trying to convince the Peanuts gang that the Easter Beagle will make a holiday appearance on Sunday morning.
+After the not-so-convincing “Great Pumpkin” debacle, the crew isn’t easily convinced and to put a finer point on it is quite skeptical.
+True to Mr. Shutz’s form, this movie will not only be entertaining to the children but the adult audience as well.

-No Passion Sunday would be complete without The Greatest Story Ever Told.
-With an all star cast comprised of Telly Savalas as Pilate, Sidney Poitier as Simon of Cyrene, Shelley Winters as the woman with the issue of blood healed by touching Christ’s garment, and the late Max von Sydow as an authoritative yet compassionate Jesus the Christ.
-In it’s era the film did not get any good reviews.
-However, it is still a good movie to watch as it lends a more in depth look at the life of Christ from a reverent and religious dimension not seen in other films.
+No Resurrection Sunday would be complete without The Greatest Story Ever Told.
+With an all-star cast comprised of Telly Savalas as Pilate, Sidney Poitier as Simon of Cyrene, Shelley Winters as the woman with the issue of blood healed by touching Christ’s garment, and the late Max von Sydow as an authoritative yet compassionate Jesus the Christ.
+In its era, the film did not get any good reviews.
+However, it is still a good movie to watch as it lends a more in-depth look at the life of Christ from a reverent and religious dimension not seen in other films.
 Released in 1965.
 This film is 3 hours and 19 minutes long and can be seen on Amazon Prime or rented for $3.99 and $4.99 on Amazon.

 Do you have any movies you would like to add?
 Or comments on the ones listed above?